Vistula–Bug offensive: Battle

 The German High Command has not yet lost hope of "setting up little Cannes" by encircling the Russian troops between the Bug River and Białowieża Forest.
-To do this, A. von Mackensen had to ensure the direction to Brest-Litovsk, the army group of Prince Leopold of Bavaria near Nemyriv and Kleszczele went to the rear of the Russian troops retreating across the Bug River, and the army of M. von Gallwitz was supposed to close the ring at Belsk.
+To do this, Mackensen had to ensure the direction to Brest-Litovsk, the army group of Prince Leopold of Bavaria near Nemyriv and Kleszczele went to the rear of the Russian troops retreating across the Bug River, and the army of M. von Gallwitz was supposed to close the ring at Belsk.

 On August 13, the Central Powers discovered the withdrawal of Russian troops early in the morning and began a pursuit.
-On August 14-20, the retreat of the Russian army continued.
-As a result of the German armies of Prince Leopold of Bavaria and A. von Mackensen reaching the Bug River, Brest-Litovsk was in a semi-encirclement.
+On August 14–20, the retreat of the Russian army continued.
+As a result of the German armies of Prince Leopold of Bavaria and Mackensen reaching the Bug River, Brest-Litovsk was in a semi-encirclement.
 The Russian 77th Infantry Division and the 24th Home Guard Brigade were urgently transferred to the fortress, where the 22nd, 32nd, 82nd State Militia Brigades and the 81st Infantry Division were already concentrated.
-But the Germans, having left on the morning of August 17 to the outer forts, began preparations for the assault: 30.5-cm mortars were brought to Brest-Litovsk.
+But the Germans, having left on the morning of August 17 to the outer forts, began preparations for the assault: 30.5 cm mortars were brought to Brest-Litovsk.

 On August 24, 11 batteries of heavy howitzers were brought to the forts of the outer contour of Brest-Litovsk, a battery of 10 cm and 15 cm guns, 3 batteries of 21 cm mortars, 6 Austrian and one German 30.5 cm mortar batteries, a battery of 42 cm guns.
-24,800 heavy shells were fired to bombard the fortress, including 1,310 for 30.5-cm mortars and 170 for 42-cm mortars.
-The 6th Austro-Hungarian, Beskidenkorps and 22nd reserve corps attacked the positions of the defenders of Brest-Litovsk on August 25, when explosions began in the fortress and the city and a giant flame rose from warehouses set on fire by Russian troops.
+24,800 heavy shells were fired to bombard the fortress, including 1,310 for 30.5 cm mortars and 170 for 42 cm mortars.
+The 6th Austro-Hungarian, Beskidenkorps and XXII Reserve Corps attacked the positions of the defenders of Brest-Litovsk on August 25, when explosions began in the fortress and the city and a giant flame rose from warehouses set on fire by Russian troops.
 The 119th Infantry Division occupied the forts, the 43rd Reserve Division entered the citadel, and at 3 o'clock on August 26, the corps of Arthur Arz von Straußenburg occupied the city, immediately starting to extinguish fires.
-Not wanting to repeat the fate of Novogeorgievsk in Brest, M. Alekseyev agreed to the immediate abandonment of the fortress.
+Not wanting to repeat the fate of Novogeorgievsk in Brest, Alekseyev agreed to the immediate abandonment of the fortress.
 The 4th Army was also withdrawn, although the enemy only approached its positions during the day.
-In 2-3 transitions starting from the night of August 26 2nd, 3rd and 4th armies were withdrawn.
-During the retreat, it was necessary to spoil and fill up roads with fences, blow up bridges and gati.“The Commander-in-Chief orders to remember the great war of 1812 and to draw from it teaching and deep faith in our final victory,” A. Evert appealed to the troops.
+In 2-3 transitions starting from the night of August 26 the 2nd, 3rd and 4th Armies were withdrawn.
+During the retreat, it was necessary to spoil and fill up roads with fences, blow up bridges and gati.
+“The Commander-in-Chief orders to remember the great war of 1812 and to draw from it teaching and deep faith in our final victory,” Evert appealed to the troops.